Wreck-It Ralph (franchise): Accolades

 Both films were nominated for the Academy Award for Best Animated Feature, but the first film lost to Brave, while the second film lost to Spider-Man: Into the Spider-Verse.
 The first film won the Critics' Choice Movie Award for Best Animated Feature, and the second film was nominated.
 Both films were nominated for the Golden Globe Award for Best Animated Feature Film.

-In other media

-Ralph and Vanellope make background cameo appearances in The Fairly OddParents episode "Dumbbell Curve", in the foreground of a crowd shot depicting a city cheering.
-Ralph also makes a brief appearance in the Futurama episode "Murder on the Planet Express", on a passing truck and arcade machine, while Vanellope is briefly featured in the El Goonish Shive arc "End of an Era", where character Susan uses their appearance as a digital avatar.
-Ralph also makes a cameo appearance in The Simpsons short film Plusaversary, as a bodyguard along with Maui from Moana.

 Music

 The soundtrack to Wreck-It Ralph was released on October 30, 2012.

 The soundtrack to Ralph Breaks the Internet was released on November 16, 2018.